sbachinin/base64-explained/README.md

 2) Because some older systems think that data consists of 7-bit chunks (bytes), whereas modern ones use 8-bit bytes.
 This may lead to misunderstanding between systems.
 And base64 presumably can help with this too - but it's not so obvious how.

-3) Because some characters may have special meaning and this will differ from from system to system.
+3) Because some characters may have special meaning and this will differ from system to system.
 Base64 tackles this by using only the most "purely textual" characters from ASCII set.

 ---

 ### When base64?

-In what contexts can we face 3 problems mentioned above?
-Wikipedia in 2023 says that base64 is used "to __carry data across channels__ that only reliably support text content".
+There is of course an infinite number of situations where you need to present data as base64 gibberish.
+But let's try to narrow the scope of the problem.
+The official spec (RFC4648) says that base64 "is used in many situations to __store__ or __transfer__ data in environments that, perhaps for legacy reasons, are restricted to ASCII data".

-Alright, base64 may be necessary to __transmit__ data from one place to another.
-When data is transmitted, it has to satisfy the rules of a transmission protocol.
-Sometimes these rules are too strict and in such case base64 is used to bypass them.
+So we need base 64 when

-But transmission is perhaps not the only case.
-RFC4648 (the official spec) says that base64 is used "...to __store__ or transfer data in environments that are restricted to ASCII data".
-But store what, where and when?
-RFC gives no further clarification.
+1) incompatible data is __transmitted__ through the network.
+First of all it's a problem of emails - for example, encoding is necessary when you need to attach a file to an email message.
+It was the reason why base64 was first introduced.

-It  continues that base64 "...makes it possible to manipulate objects with text editors".
-What text editors?
-This thread is also difficult to develop.
+2) incompatible data is __stored__ in files or elsewhere.
+Often you need to embed non-textual data in a text file like JSON, XML or HTML.
+Or to store something fancy in a brower cookie (and cookies must be only text).

-Hereafter base64 will be discussed mostly as an instrument of data transmission because all other contexts are a bit too obscure.
+RFC continues that base64 also

----
+3) "makes it possible to manipulate objects with __text editors__".
+But this thread is difficult to develop.
+It might be that programs like Microsoft Word use base64 for embedded images but I can't say for sure.
+Let's leave it to more persistent researchers.

 ### A case of SMTP